wvmitchell/Blog/source/articles/2014-11-17-playing-around-with-opal.html.markdown

 elements.
 We use the Element class convenience method `[]`, to find elements, but we could also `Element.find()`

-We also make use of the jquery methods 'on' and 'animate', but get to use a friendly Ruby block sytax.
+We also make use of the jQuery methods 'on' and 'animate', but get to use a friendly Ruby block sytax.
 Also, you'll see we defined our own helper function to get some random sizes.
 We could just as easily start to bring in our own custom objects and classes here.